 In January 2003 and through subsequent amendments, we executed a loan arrangement with SVB.
 This arrangement provides a line of credit of up to the lesser of (i) \$25.0 million or (ii) 80% of eligible domestic receivables.
-The line of credit bears interest at the bank's prime rate (5.0% at June 30, 2008) plus 0.5%.
-If we maintain a \$10.0 million compensating cash balance with the bank our unused line of credit fee will be 0.1875% per annum, otherwise it will be 0.375% per annum.
-The line of credit is collateralized by substantially all of our assets and we are required to meet certain financial covenants, including minimum tangible net worth, minimum cash balances and an adjusted quick ratio.
-As of June 30, 2008 we were not in compliance with certain requirements under the terms of the loan arrangement, and we have obtained waivers for such non-compliance.
-Furthermore, the terms of the loan arrangement restrict our ability to pay dividends, with the exception of dividends paid in common stock or preferred stock dividends in cash.
+The line of credit bears interest at the greater of the bank's prime rate (3.25% at June 30, 2009) plus 0.5%, or 4.75%.
+If we maintain a \$10.0 million compensating cash balance with the bank, our unused line of credit fee will be 0.1875% per annum; otherwise it will be 0.375% per annum.
+The line of credit is collateralized by substantially all of our assets and we are required to provide certain financial information and to meet certain financial covenants, including minimum tangible net worth, minimum cash balances and an adjusted quick ratio.
+As of June 30, 2009, we were not in compliance with certain financial reporting requirements under the terms of the loan arrangement, and have obtained waivers for such noncompliance.
+Furthermore, the terms of the loan arrangement restrict our ability to pay dividends, with the exception of dividends paid in common stock or preferred stock dividends paid in cash.

-On May 15, 2009, we executed an amendment to the loan arrangement that adjusted certain terms of covenants, including modifying the date we must provide monthly unaudited and annual audited financial statements to the bank and the maturity date of the credit loan, which was extended to November 15, 2009.
-As of June 30, 2008, there were \$7.5 million in letters of credit outstanding under the lines of credit, and there was \$16.2 million available for future borrowing.
+On November 3, 2009, we executed an amendment to the loan arrangement that adjusted certain terms of covenants, including modifying the date we must provide monthly unaudited and annual audited financial statements to the bank and the maturity date of the credit loan, which was extended to May 15, 2010.
+As of June 30, 2009, there were \$7.7 million in letters of credit outstanding under the line of credit, and there was \$17.5 million available for future borrowing.